 There are a lot of secrets in the game that will keep players searching for that second exit that may lead to that secret world or place.
 Trust me, it starts to consume you looking for all the little spots where secrets could be!
 Mario still glides, jumps, and runs just the way you remember.
 The control is so precise, I really can’t think of another game that gives you as much freedom and plays as well as this one does.

-The co-op multiplayer is alright considering it’s always better to play with a buddy but, on such a tiny screen as the 3DS has and with the need to keep everyone in focus, it just doesn’t work well.
-The difficulty is another touchy subject as with even a low-skilled player, you’ll have more lives than you know what to do with which kind of takes the difficulty bar way down.
-It’s not that the game doesn’t have its tough points, but when you have so many lives you can try things over and over.
+The co-op multi-player is alright considering it’s always better to play with a buddy but, on such a tiny screen as the 3DS has and with the need to keep everyone in focus, it just doesn’t work well.
+Difficulty is another touchy subject as with even a low-skilled player, you’ll have more lives than you know what to do with which kind of takes the difficulty bar way down.
+It’s not that the game doesn’t have it’s tough points, but when you have so many lives you can try things over and over.
 Coin Rush adds a nice element of competition and I found myself rushing to get better and better scores each time against a fairly quick clock.
 This mode adds a little bit of longevity to an otherwise short main mode.